 There are tons of fun rides within Elitch Gardens that are great for all ages.
 However, to save yourself time, be sure to buy your tickets online ahead of time so that you don’t have to wait in line upon arriving at the park.
 At least half a day is necessary to truly get your money’s worth at the park.

 Related: The Best Things to Do in Ottawa with Kids

 Learn About Sealife at the Downtown Aquarium

-Located a short drive from LoDo is the Downtown Aquarium!
-Kids will love learning all about underwater animals at the aquarium, which is filled with tons of exhibits throughout.
+The Downtown Aquarium is a short drive from LoDo!
+Kids will love learning all about underwater animals at the aquarium, which is filled with tons of exhibits.
 There’s even a tiger in the aquarium, which serves as a bit of a surprise!